-A standard approach to understanding the determination of $r^$ is to view the natural interest rate as fundamentally determined by the balance of saving and investment demands when output is at its potential.
-In the simplest terms, this is illustrated in Figure 4 which depicts the determination of the equilibrium interest rate in a two-region framework with open capital markets, where the upward-sloping global saving schedule ( $S + S^f$ ) and downward-sloping investment schedule ( $I + I^f$ ) determine the equilibrium real interest rate and the superscript "f" denotes the foreign region, i.e., the rest of the world.
+A standard approach to understanding the determination of r^ is to view the natural interest rate as fundamentally determined by the balance of saving and investment demands when output is at its potential.
+In the simplest terms, this is illustrated in Figure 4 which depicts the determination of the equilibrium interest rate in a two-region framework with open capital markets, where the upward-sloping global saving schedule (S + S^f) and downward-sloping investment schedule (I+I^f) determine the equilibrium real interest rate and the superscript "f" denotes the foreign region, i.e., the rest of the world.8

-&lt;sup>8 See Obstfeld and Rogoff (1996, Ch.
+8 See Obstfeld and Rogoff (1996, Ch.
 2) for a textbook example.

 As discussed further below, many factors may affect the levels of investment and saving in each region, including output, y.
-When output is at full potential, i.e. $y = y^$ , $y = y^{f}$ , then the equilibrium interest rate determined at point A can be interpreted as the natural rate, i.e. $r_0 = r^$ .
+When output is at full potential, i.e. $y = y^$, $y = y^{f}$, then the equilibrium interest rate determined at point A can be interpreted as the natural rate, implying. $r_0 = r^$.9

 3.2.
-Saving and Investment Determinants of r\
+Saving and Investment Determinants of r

-It is immediately clear, as illustrated in Figure 5, that anything that causes investment to decline and/or saving to increase in either region will result in a lower equilibrium interest rate (from $r_0$ to $r_1$ ).
+It is immediately clear, as illustrated in Figure 5, that anything that causes investment to decline and/or saving to increase in either region will lower the equilibrium interest rate (from r_0 to r_1).